nimbix/jarvice-helm/README.md

 ### Kubernetes network plugin

+Deploying a pod network plugin should only be necessary when standing up a new kubernetes cluster.
+If you are working with an already existing cluster, a pod network plugin may already be deployed.
+Contact your kubernetes cluster administrator for more information.

+**WARNING:** Only one pod network plugin at a time may be installed.

+**NOTE:**  If running on a managed kubernetes service, such as Amazon EKS, a network plugin has likely been set up for the cluster.

+#### weave-net

 As of this writing, Weave is the only known plugin to work out-of-the-box on multiple architectures (amd64, ppc64le, arm64).
 As such, it is recommended that kubernetes installations use the Weave plugin if intending to run jobs in